badphysics/motiononaramp/Readme.md

-# Motion on an inclined plane
+# Motion on an incline plane